jonadeline/Mandrill-App/README.md

 Greetings App
 ==============

 My AngularJS sandbox app.
-It's built on top of Mandrill API, this app lets you send a customized greeting card
+This app lets you send a customized greetings card from a Mandrill template.